UPPMAX/programming_formalisms/docs/deployment/deploy.md

         - containers
     - Make a package

+## Introduction

+- Distribution!

-!!! note
+- !!! note

     - Many projects/scripts start as something for personal use, but expands to be distributed.
     - Let's start in that end and be prepared.
     - The following steps can be very valuable for you in a couple of months as well as you revisit your code and don't know what it does or why you did this and that.

 !!! attention